-The Master of Science in Nursing (MSN) Degree with a major in Nurse Administration will prepared to function in an advance practice role to provide education to nurses in the academic and health care setting.
+The Master of Science in Nursing Education (MSN) Degree with a major in Nurse Administration will prepared to function in an advance practice role to provide education to nurses in the academic and health care setting.
 The nurse educator works also as a leader in effecting change in health and nursing education through participation in health care policy, scholarship, curriculum and program development, and promotion of innovative practices in the education and health care environments.
 The nurse education track will require students to complete 14 semester credit hours of core graduate courses, 12 semester credit hours in nursing education and 10 credit hours of advanced practice core courses. and 6 for the thesis or non-thesis option for a total of 42 semester credit hours.
 The student will select 6 semester credit hours of either a thesis or non-thesis option to complete the degree requirements of 42 semester credit hours.

 Admission requirements will be consistent with the current requirements for admission to the College of Nursing, Graduate Nursing Program, and the Graduate School of Prairie View A&M University.
 Applicants must hold a baccalaureate degree in nursing from a program accredited by the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE), hold a current license as a registered nurse in the State of Texas or have an application for licensure in progress and be employed as a professional nurse for at least one year.
 The applicant must also meet the following criteria for admission to graduate study in the College of Nursing: